 The game uses card-based combat where the player has a deck comprised of their hero and the additional warriors who are in the party.
 The player is given three cards at the start of batle and can lay their units on the field at any time.
 It’s also possible to discard cards from the hand without using them and the player is given access to the special “War Cries” which are the special abilities each warrior has.

-The combat system is well-balanced and the turn restrictions of the card system ensures that the battles are relatively short.
+The combat system is well-balanced and the turn restrictions of the card system means that that the battles are relatively short.
 This is great as it stops the battles from becoming too tedious and helps to avoid repetition.

 The Great Whale Road looks and sounds phenomenal.
 There’s not a single fault in the graphics, art style or music in the game which all add to the experience.
 It matches the Viking setting perfectly which helps to create an amazing atmosphere for the game.